Effect-TS/effect/packages/schema/README.md

 # Defining Schemas as Classes

 When it comes to defining schemas, there's another possible approach: using classes.
-This approach provides opaque schema types, offering a clearer representation.
+This approach provides **opaque schema types**, offering a clearer representation.

 > [!WARNING]
 > Even though schemas defined this way are classes, **their constructors are not meant to be used** (which is why they have been disabled).